Arthur Wallis (Bible teacher): Baptism in the Holy Spirit

 Stanley Jebb records in Arthur Wallis: A Tribute, that when asked, 'Why is there no exhortation in the epistles to get baptised in the Holy Spirit?' he replied, 'For the same reason there is no exhortation to get baptised in water: the recipients of the letters had received both water and Holy Spirit baptism already.'

 Fasting

 He wrote a book on fasting called God's Chosen Fast.
 This work has been referred to by the pastor John Piper.

 Role of women

 In an article in Restoration magazine entitles Women in the Plan of God he wrote "The church and the world has yet to feel the impact of modern Priscillas and Phoebes, moving under the heavenly anointing and yet within the divine order."

 Personal life

 Care for his mother

 For a time Wallis's itinerant ministry was restricted as he cared for his ailing mother.
-In Arthur Wallis: A Tribute (edited by Dave Matthews), Mike Stevens states: "For five years he and his brother, Peter, cared for her in their homes, and he steadfastly refused to release himself by putting her into nursing care."
+In Arthur Wallis: A Tribute (edited by Dave Matthew), Mike Stevens states: "For five years he and his brother, Peter, cared for her in their homes, and he steadfastly refused to release himself by putting her into nursing care."